m4rtin195/EV-IoT-Kit/_docs/inshort.md

 After small changes in the android app, the project can be used also as a universal platform, not only for EVs, but also for any other (e.g. shared) vehicles, as electric scooters, motocycles, e-bikes, or also non-smart devices as classic-bikes, with a additionally installable TCU.

 ### ⚙️ How it works.
-The project consists of 3 independent parts:
+The project consists of 3 separate parts:

 <br>
 <ul class="nav nav-tabs">